dopeboy/dopeboy.github.io/_posts/2017-08-09-in-the-zone.md

 4. I'm one with the code.
 I have a detailed mental model of it in my head.
 I know what each component does and I know how each component is connected.
 I am able to visualize all of this in my head and traverse it very quickly.

 5. I'm emotionally neutral.
 I'm not feeling happy nor sad when I'm in the zone.
 In fact, that part of my brain is pretty much turned off; I'm fully operating on logic, ration, and reason.
 After I "wake up" out of the zone, I feel very happy because I have accomplished a lot of tasks over a short amount of time.
-I experience a euphoric rush which helps with the crash that follows.
+I experience a high of sorts at this moment.

 I haven't nailed down a formula to get in the zone but I have some clues.
 The strongest variables are: environment (quiet and ideally no one around), pressure (a deadline needs to be imminent ideally < 12 hours), and health (the more I keep my body in shape, the more it gives back to me during these intense stretches).